0xVikasRushi/OpenIssueMonitor/README.md

 ### Math Section
 To understand how the rate of API requests aligns with the GitHub rate limit, let's break down the calculations:
 - GitHub rate limit: 5000 requests per hour
-- OpenIssueMointer application sends 1 request every 15 seconds (approximately 4 requests per minute).
+- OpenIssueMointer application sends 1 request every 10 seconds (approximately 6 requests per minute).

 #### Calculations:

-- Requests per hour by your application: 4 requests/minute * 60 minutes = 240 requests/hour
+- Requests per hour : 6 requests/minute * 60 minutes = 360 requests/hour
 - OpenIssueMointer application's rate of sending requests is well within the GitHub rate limit, ensuring smooth and uninterrupted operation.
 - Once the application is running, it will periodically check for new issues in the GitHub repositories you have configured and notify you via
 Telegram when new issues are detected.